 How to identify fake text messages/SMS

-Learn to identify fake text messages and safeguard your personal information.
+Learn to identify fake text messages and protect your personal information.

 Scammers may send text messages claiming to be Amazon.
-Be mindful if:
+These are not from Amazon if they include:

-- You receive a text message sent from phone numbers that you don't recognize or from a number with a country code that differs from your country of residence.
+- Phone numbers that you don't recognise or messages from a number with a country code that differs from your country of residence.

-- You receive text messages for orders or deliveries that you are not expecting.
+- Text messages for orders or deliveries that you're not expecting.

-- You receive text messages that contain phishing links with URLs that are misspelled, have typos, or have a link that is an IP address.
+- Text messages that contain phishing links with URLs that are misspelled, have typos, or have a link that is an IP address.

 Here's an example of what a fraudulent message could look like: